-Laser marking is possible because of fundamental principles that are at the heart of light-matter interaction.
-Every material, due to their atomic properties, reacts differently to incident light.
-The amount of power absorbed, which is what makes the marking, is highly dependent on the wavelength, and it differs from material to material.
+Laser marking is possible because of fundamental principles that are at the heart of light-matter interactions.
+Every material, due to its atomic properties, reacts differently to incident light.
+Metals, for example, absorb more light from fiber lasers than from CO2 lasers.

-Moreover, different laser marking applications don’t have the same requirements in terms of the power and time during which the material is subjected to the laser light.
-For example, annealing needs the surface of the material to be heated in order to make a color contrast.
-This is typically done with low peak power, but for a longer exposure time.
-On the contrary, engraving requires high peak power for short periods of time in order to vaporize a thin layer to create the markings.
+For example, annealing needs the surface of the material to be heated to make a color contrast.
+This is typically done with a low peak power, but for a longer exposure time.
+Engraving, on the other hand, requires high peak power for short periods of time to vaporize a thin layer to create the markings.

 Unfortunately, there is no one do it all laser marking system that can excel in every situation.
-Some lasers are better adapted to specific types of marking.
-Because of all this, one needs to ask these two questions in order to make an informed choice about the type of marking solution which is needed:
+Some lasers are better adapted to specific types of markings.
+Because of all this, you need to ask the following two questions to make an informed decision about the type of marking solution you need.

 1- What kinds of materials do I want to mark?

-2- How do I want to mark the specimen?
+2- How do I want to mark the material?

-The Three Main Laser Marking Technology on The Market
+The Three Main Laser Marking Technologies on the Market

 Fig. 1 - Laserax LXM Laser Series